-Summary of improvements for 2022
+Summary of improvements for 2023

 This document does not attempt to describe all relevant detail in processing data for use in the stock assessment, MSE and harvest policy analyses.
 It is intended to provide an overview of what might be considered current IPHC 'best practices', relying on previous documents to identify the development of sources and methods.
-Important changes or additions are noted each year; for 2022 these included:
+Important changes or additions are noted each year; for 2023 these included:

-- Standard updating of preliminary values from 2021 including mortality estimates, commercial logbooks and commercial age distributions. - Inclusion of all current-year data available as of 1 November 2022. - Development of a bootstrapping routine to describe the actual sampling designs completed for collection of otoliths each year for use in data weighting within assessment models (IPHC-2022-SRB020-07).
+- Standard updating of preliminary values from 2022 including mortality estimates, commercial logbooks and commercial age distributions. - Inclusion of all current-year data available as of 6 November 2023. - Use of estimates from the West Coast Observer Program of directed fishery discards from the IPHC Regulatory Area 2A non-tribal fishery for the period 2017-present.